Medically Reviewed by Shelley A. Borgia, CCCA on December 08, 2022

 You can turn fresh herbs into dried seasonings for food.
-Place leaves in a single layer between two paper towels, and heat on high for 1 minute per cup.
+Place leaves in a single layer between two paper towels, and heat on high for 30 seconds per cup.
+Continue to microwave in 15-30 second increments until herbs are dry, checking between to make sure the herbs are not burned.
 This method works best on parsley, basil, and celery leaves.

 Spread them in a single layer on a microwave-safe dish, then add oil or butter -- about half a teaspoon for every cup of nuts or seeds -- and heat them on high in your microwave for about a minute.
 Check to make sure they’re done, adding time in small amounts as needed until they’re lightly brown and have that nice smell.

 For a speedier soft apple, peel and core it, and either leave it whole or cut it into pieces.
 Fill or cover with a tablespoon of butter and any spices or seasonings you prefer, like cinnamon.
 Cover it with wax paper and heat on high for 2½ to 3 minutes.
 Make sure to let it sit for a bit before eating.

 Microwaves can give you fluffy baked potatoes in a fraction of the time your oven can.
 First, scrub your potatoes and prick several holes in them with a fork.
 That’ll give steam a way to escape.
 Cook one potato for 7 to 8 minutes, two for 10 to 12, and four for 14 to 18, or until soft.
 Don’t forget to flip your potatoes halfway through.